 For Nikola Baldikov, digital marketing manager at Brosix, you must embrace a mindset of constant learning and development if you want to get into the tech industry.
 Fortunately, there are plenty of ways to develop your IT skills.
 From pursuing an online certification to earning a bachelor’s in computer science, there are many ways to build your skill set as an IT professional.

-Breaking into the tech industry is all about identifying a niche within the industry and becoming an expert in it.
+Getting into a tech career is all about identifying an industry niche you enjoy and becoming an expert in it.
 Jennifer Curry, SVP of product and technology at IT infrastructure solutions provider INAP suggests finding which certifications are trending on job boards and evaluating the time and expense to obtain them.

 If you’re interested in climbing the corporate ladder, Curry also recommends focusing on fine-tuning your soft skills.
 “The ability to translate business goals into technical reality will keep you highly sought after for the rest of your career,” Curry says.